 The asylum process itself is a big thing that hangs over you.
 For many young people, their asylum decision can be all they can think about.
 It’s difficult for them to see beyond that.
 Once they have their status, it’s much easier for them to participate and get involved in things.

 Lots of things about my job are really rewarding.
 When you hear that someone has been granted refugee status that’s always a really nice moment.

 There’s one guy who has never been to school in his life.
 He finds college quite challenging but he’s so hardworking.
 His spoken English is amazing and it’s incredible how much he’s learnt.
 Last week he was granted refugee status and he was so happy.
 That was a great moment.

 Part of my role involves helping young people to find volunteering opportunities, look for jobs and find college courses.
-It’s so rewarding to see them doing things that they’re actually interested in and what to do rather than things that they’ve been forced into because of their circumstances.
+It’s so rewarding to see them doing things they’re actually interested in and want to do rather than things they’ve been forced into because of their circumstances.

 What do you like to do when you’re not at work?

 It’s a bit boring but I try to go to the gym most days and I usually go to football on a Saturday.
 I support Dundee United so I go across Scotland supporting them.
 I try to read Colombian books as well, to keep up my Spanish.

 Tell us something interesting that your colleagues probably don’t know about you?